dark-peak-analytics/R4ScHARR/README.md

 *[Paul Schneider](https://bitowaqr.github.io/)* joined ScHARR in 2018.
 He is working on conceptual and methodological problems in valuing health outcomes in economic evaluations.
 A medical doctor and epidemiologist by training, he has used R in various research projects, ranging from the modeling costs of breast cancer, and value of information analyses, to the monitoring of influenza in real-time using online data.
 He is a keen advocate of open science practices.

+*[Sarah Bates](https://www.linkedin.com/in/sarah-bates-647ab9145/) joined ScHARR in 2016.
+She completed her PhD in Public health economic modelling in 2021 and has been a Research Assciate in ScHARR since then.
+Sarah has a background in Health Pscyhology and Health economic modelling.
+She has used R for various projects with expertise in microsimualtion modelling and is particualty interested in the challenges of modelling health behaviours and behaviour change.

 Contact:   rasmith3@sheffield.ac.uk

 Website: [Dark Peak Analytics](https://www.darkpeakanalytics.com)